-There is a possibility that, if you are randomly assigned to the tDCS group, the tDCS application reduces stroke size and improve functional outcome, but whether it will do so is unknown.
+There is a possibility that, if you are assigned to the active tDCS group by chance, the tDCS application reduces stroke size and improve functional outcome, but whether it will do so is unknown and you may not benefit from the tDCS.
 There is no guarantee that you will receive any medical benefit as the result of participation in this study.
 It is possible that your condition may improve, it may stay the same or it may get worse from participation in this study.